About the AMA Supercross / Motocross Championship

 In the AMA Supercross and Motocross Championships, the Monster Energy Kawasaki team competes with the KX450.
 Designed to put expert riders on the top step of the podium, the KX450 base model has always featured the latest in advanced technology.
 Featuring finger-follower valve actuation, the highly tuned liquid-cooled 4-stroke DOHC 4-valve engine is mounted in a highly rigid aluminium frame that ensures superb control when riding at high speed.
 Launch Control Mode, adjustable handle and footpeg position, a hydraulic clutch and electric start are some of its class-leading features.
 Neither championship allows engine or frame modifications, so the team elevates the KX450’s base race-winning potential with suspension and intake/exhaust tuning.

 In the AMA Supercross and Motocross Championships, the Monster Energy Pro Circuit Kawasaki team competes with the KX250.
 Like every KX motocrosser since the debut of the brand in 1973, the KX250 was designed based on a “Built to Win” philosophy.
-Its engine is the only one in the 250cc class to use dual injection – a feature that delivers its phenomenal high-rpm power.
-Launch Control Mode, which gives riders an edge for nailing the holeshot, and SFF (Separate Function front Fork) Type 2, which contributes to its superb high-speed controllability, a hydraulic clutch and electric start are just some of the KX250’s other high performance features.
-The Monster Energy Pro Circuit Kawasaki updates the base model with their own team-developed Pro Circuit tuning and aftermarket parts, further elevating the machine’s circuit prowess.
+With finger-follower valve actuation and the only dual injectors in the 250cc class, its engine delivers phenomenal high-rpm power.
+Launch Control Mode, which gives riders an edge for nailing the holeshot, and a large-diameter coil spring fork, which contributes to its superb high-speed controllability, a hydraulic clutch and electric start are just some of the KX250’s other high performance features.
+The Monster Energy Pro Circuit Kawasaki updates the base model with their owns team-developed Pro Circuit tuning and aftermarket parts, further elevating the machine’s circuit prowess.